Many farmland owners have purchased land as an investment and need assistance and expertise in managing it.

 Specialists from the Farm and Ranch Management Group at U.S. Bank work closely with landowners to help maintain and optimize their farms, harnessing years of firsthand experience.
 Many are accredited by the American Society of Farm Managers and Rural Appraisers.

-“U.S. Bank has been in the farm management business for 70 years,” says Jon Norstog, vice president and western regional farm manager at U.S. Bank.
+“U.S. Bank has been in the farm management business for over 70 years,” says Jon Norstog, vice president and western regional farm manager at U.S. Bank.
 In addition to educating clients on how to effectively manage their farms, Norstog and his team spend plenty of time in the field — literally.
 “Our job is to represent owners out on the ground,” Norstog explains, “to make sure that the land is being taken care of and that all the potential for income is being realized.”

 This on-site work is particularly important because many of Norstog’s clients live far away from their land.
 “We take a lot of pride in being active on the ground, so our clients have confidence that they’re getting the most from their farm,” he says.
 Norstog’s advice often gets down into the weeds: He regularly advises clients on weed control, fertilizer use, drainage and other specifics.